When an organisation’s systems are compromised, you often hear the term ‘cyber security incident’ – rather than ‘breach’ or ‘hack’.

 Incident response plans don’t only help organisations respond to cyber security incidents; they also prevent similar mistakes from happening again.

-CIRM also helps organisations comply with the EU GDPR (General Data Protection Regulation) and the NIS Regulations (Network and Information Systems Regulations 2018).
+CIRM also helps organisations comply with the GDPR (General Data Protection Regulation) and the NIS Regulations (Network and Information Systems Regulations 2018).

 Both require organisations to disclose high-risk breaches to their relevant supervisory authority within 72 hours of discovery.